Portugal national under-21 football team: Top goalscorers

 Note: Club(s) represents the clubs during the player's time in the Under-21s.

 Players

 Current squad

 Players born on or after 1 January 2004 are eligible for the 2027 UEFA European Under-21 Championship.

-The following players were called up for the 2027 UEFA European Under-21 Championship qualification Group B match against Czechia on 18 November 2025.
+The following players were called up for the 2027 UEFA European Under-21 Championship qualification match against Bulgaria, Gibraltar and Czechia on 25 and 30 September, and 6 October 2026, respectively.

-Caps and goals correct as of 18 November 2025, after the match against Czechia.
+Caps and goals correct as of 3 June 2026, after the match against Bulgaria.